GeekyAnts/Messaging-App-Doc/front-end/installation/full-version.md

 # Full Version

-Run the following commands on your terminal to setup [React Native Messaging App Theme]() on your system.
+Run the following commands on your terminal to setup [React Native Messaging App ](http://market.nativebase.io/view/react-native-messaging-app-with-backend) on your system.

 _**Note:**_ Go through the complete procedure of installation if you wish to include **CodePush** with your app.
 Otherwise, please skip the steps corresponding to Codepush.